fablabbcn/mdef-docs/docs/2023-24/year-1/t3/digital-prototyping-for-design/index.md

     - **Content:** Extended bodies with expressive Data - Lina Bautista
         - Introduction for expressive and connected data with programming languages.
         - Meaningful mappings: ranges, values and data signal transformations.
-        - Data as light and other devices using DMX protocol.
         - Data as sound, activating and modifying samples.
 Synthesizers and parameters.
         - Data as video, activating and modifying video signals.
         - Data as Movement, mapping data to mechanisms.